"What is this all about? Why are you putting on the gig? Who are you?"

 "I am a wheelchair user and / or I have other accessibility requirements"

 Do send us an email (firstname.lastname@example.org) with any queries you might have.
-The venue is fully accessible via a lift and the venue is in the basement of the building all on a single level with a disabled toilet.
+The venue is fully accessible, all on a single level with a disabled toilet.

 "What can/can't I bring to the event?"